Who can apply?

-A person who is living in the United Kingdom as a spouse, civil-partner or unmarried partner of a British Citizen or person settled in the UK, whose relationship has recently broken down permanently as a result of domestic violence, may be able to apply for indefinite leave to remain in the UK (settlement).
+A person who is living in the United Kingdom as a spouse, civil-partner or unmarried partner of a British Citizen or person settled in the UK, whose relationship has recently broken down permanently as a result of domestic violence, may be able to apply for Indefinite Leave to Remain in the UK (settlement).

-If such a victim of domestic violence meets the requirements, and is able to provide the necessary documentary evidence to prove that the main reason for the breakdown of their relationship was due to domestic violence, they would be granted settlement in the UK.
+If such a victim of domestic violence meets the requirements, and is able to provide the necessary documentary evidence to prove that the main reason for the breakdown of their relationship was due to domestic violence, they will be granted settlement in the UK.

 Documentary evidence may include a non-molestation order, occupation order or other such evidence.

-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm punish or frighten their victim.
+Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation, or other abuse that is used to harm punish or frighten the victim.
 There is no difference between psychological abuse and physical abuse when it comes to assessing if a person is a victim of domestic violence.
 In the domestic violence context family members include mother, father, son, daughter, brother, sister and grandparent.
 The legal definition of injury is any harm done to a person by acts or omissions of others.

-Who can benefit from the Domestic Violence Rule
+Who can benefit from the Domestic Violence Rule?

 If you would like Danielle and her team to assist with your settlement/immigration application, or you have a general query please do not hesitate to call us on 020 7267 4133.